opensearch-project/documentation-website/_clients/rust.md

 ## Indexing a document

-You can index a document into OpenSearch using the `index` function of the client:
+You can index a document into OpenSearch using the client's `index` function:

 ```rust
 let response = client